cabouman/mbirjax/docs/source/usr_parameters.rst

 Base Parameters
 ===============

-The following documents the base parameters used by the ``TomographyModel`` class.
+The following documents the base parameters used by the :ref:`TomographyModelDocs` class.
-Any of these parameters can be modified with :meth:`TomographyModel.set_params`.
+Any of these parameters can be modified with :func:`TomographyModel.set_params`.

 Parameters that are specific to particular geometries are documented in the geometry's documentation.